TUM School of Natural Sciences: Rankings

 The Department of Chemistry is regarded as one of the best chemistry departments in Germany.
-In the QS rankings it is ranked No. 22 in the world and No. 1 in Germany.
-In the ARWU rankings, it is ranked No. 51–75 in the world.
+According to the QS rankings, it is ranked No. 22 in the world and No. 1 in Germany, and in the ARWU rankings, it is ranked within No. 51–75 in the world and No. 1 in Germany.
 In the national 2020 CHE University Ranking, the department is rated in the top group for the majority of criteria, including teaching, study organization, and overall study situation.

-The Department of Physics is ranked 1st in Germany and 16th in the world in the QS World University Rankings.
-The Academic Ranking of World Universities rank the department within No. 7–9 in Germany and No. 101–150 in the world.
+The Department of Physics is ranked 1st in Germany and 15th in the world in the QS World University Rankings.
+According to ARWU, the department is ranked within No. 6–7 in Germany and No. 76–100 in the world.

-The Times Higher Education World University Rankings does not rank individual subjects, though in the physical sciences TUM is generally ranked 23rd globally and 1st nationally.
+The Times Higher Education World University Rankings does not provide individual subject rankings, but TUM generally ranks 23rd globally and 1st nationally in the physical sciences.

 Notable people

 7 laureates of the Nobel Prize in Chemistry have studied, taught or researched at TUM: